redis/docs/content/operate/rc/api/examples/manage-subscriptions.md

     You don't need to pass this field in your API request if you subscribed to Redis Cloud through a marketplace integration.

-- **`cloudAccountId`** - Set a cloud account ID connected to your account.

-    To list cloud account IDs, use [`GET /v1/cloud-accounts`]({{< relref "/operate/rc/api/api-reference#tag/Cloud-Accounts/operation/getCloudAccounts" >}}).

-    You don't need to pass this field in your API request if you want to use internal resources.

 The request JSON body contains two primary segments: subscription specification and databases specification.
 When you create a subscription, you must specify one or more databases in the "`databases`" array.

-You can include the contents of the JSON document in the `POST /subscriptions` operation in the [Swagger UI](https://api.redislabs.com/v1/swagger-ui.html).
-See [Swagger user interface]({{< relref "/operate/rc/api/get-started/use-rest-api#swagger-user-interface" >}}) for more details.

-{{< note >}}
-The Swagger UI generates default JSON examples for `POST` and `PUT` operations.
-You can reference these examples and modify them to fit your specific needs and account settings.
-The examples will fail if used as-is.
-{{< /note >}}
+There are many additional parameters and settings that can be defined on subscription and database creation.
+Review the subscription parameters and options in the [Full API documentation]({{< relref "/operate/rc/api/api-reference#tag/Subscriptions-Pro/operation/createSubscription" >}}).

 The response body contains the `taskId` for the task that creates the subscription.
 You can use [`GET /v1/tasks/{taskId}`]({{< relref "/operate/rc/api/api-reference#tag/Tasks/operation/getTaskById" >}}) to track the task's status.